 Laboratory specimens will be collected from patients who give specific consent for this optional research, and this work will only be done at selected sites with the resources and expertise to take and process such samples.

 Patients/parents/guardians will have the option to select which additional samples to provide.
 For example, they may opt into additional blood tests as these coincide with blood draws already needed for safety monitoring, but opt out of any of the skin samples.
+For some analyses, a complete set of samples will be required.
+Where this is the case, it will be made explicit to patients and a separate information sheet and consent form used for the sub-cohort.
 Adults will be invited to provide up to a maximum of 70 ml of venous blood at each of the 4 study visits, while paediatric blood volumes (patients up to 16 years of age) will be strictly kept in line with international recommendations and are based on body weight.

 The main aims of the building of a biorepository are to study the association of biomarkers with drug effectiveness, adverse events, and disease progression and to increase our molecular and genetic mechanistic understanding of atopic eczema pathogenesis.